When you first went freelance, you probably had two ideas that you were a little bit thrilled about.

 It’s standard practice when you’re on holiday to set up an email bounceback to all enquiries explaining that you’re on holiday and will reply to messages on your return.
 But sticking to it is another thing entirely.

 You may be sat by a pool, but whenever you glance at your smartphone, you can see exactly how many emails are piling up.
-And it’s tempting to think: “Why don’t I just have a quick glance through them, just in case there’s something really urgent?
+And it’s tempting to think: “Why don’t I have a glance through them, just in case there’s something urgent?
 It won’t take a minute.”

-So just don’t do it.
-Uninstall the Gmail shortcut from your homescreen.
+So don’t do it.
+Uninstall the Gmail shortcut from your home screen.
 Or just put the phone away and forget about it.
 Whatever it takes.

 5. Designate an email catch-up day